 Is the Aloe Plant Poisonous or Toxic To Our Furry Friends?

-Experts agree that Aloe is toxic for many animals, including cats, dogs, and horses.
+Experts agree that all different types of Aloe are toxic for many animals, including cats, dogs, and horses.
 Aloe contains toxins like:

 These cause a mild to moderate reaction when ingested.